Code-Institute-Submissions/Knasten-Project_5_MarResub/README.md

 -   On product pages, an administrator has additional links to edit a products information or remove it from the shop
 -   Administrator has the possibility to add products from product management page.

+#### Facebook

+-   Facebook page has been made to further market the store page, link can be found in the footer

+#### About

+-   In the about page you will find testimonials from other customers, aswell as an form to submit your own testimonial

+#### Contact

+-   In the footer form for contact can be found.
+On submission, this will send mails to both siteowner and the customer

 ### Features Left to implement